top of page

 • Connect individually with senior scientists, and other experts for insights, advice and problem-solving related to research and careers

 International Connections.
 Each participant will be invited to attend the annual International Association of Great Lakes Research, which is held, alternately, in the United States and Canada annually.
-This conference allows:
+This conference allows for:

 3. Tuyisenge Janviere.jpg

-• Increase the global view of freshwater resources, for themselves, and others
+• Increased the global view of freshwater resources, for themselves, and others

-• Gain input on their research, writing, scientific approaches
+• Gaining input on their research, writing, and scientific approaches

-• Enhance their network of expertise to solve issues they face
+• Enhances their network of expertise to solve issues they face

-• Strengthen future opportunities for research, careers, and knowledge
+• Strengthening future opportunities for research, careers, and knowledge

 • Offer solutions and input to other global freshwater experts